dorkodu/sage/paper/4 -- Type System.md

 ### <a name="4.2.2">4.2.2</a> Objects

-Sage object type…
+A Sage object…

--   represents a set of named fields, each of which yield a value of a valid type within the Sage type system.
+-   represents a set of named fields
+    -   each of which yield a value of a valid type within the Sage type system.
--   should be serialized as maps, where the field names are the keys and the result of evaluating the field is the value.
+-   should be serialized as a map
+    -   where the field names are keys and the results of evaluating fields are values.

+#### Result Coercion

+Sage servers must return a *map* as the result of an object type.
+Although each field in the object must yield a valid value in Sage’s type system and chosen response format; there is no more restriction for an object’s fields.

 ### <a name="4.2.3">4.2.3</a> List